Nielspace/Fifa_man_of_the_Match_Prediction/README.md

 Used seaborn for data-visualizations, random-forrest and naive-bayes for data modelling

 ## Using sklearn.ensemble
 The accuracy of the model was not good that I designed.
-So to increase the accuracy of the model I combine all the classifiers using ensemble from sklearn to build a high accuracy model without over-fitting.
+Therefore, to increase the accuracy of the model I combined all the classifiers using ensemble from sklearn to build a high accuracy model without over-fitting.